 “Marketers are often data rich but insights poor, said Emmanuel Probst, brand thought leadership executive at Ipsos, on an episode of “Reel Talk: The Customer Insights Show.”
 “It’s compelling to collect all this data, but then what do you do with it?”

-Basel Fakhoury, CEO of User Interviews, said on “Reel Talk” that it’s also helpful if there’s a centralized team that can help with insights.
+Basel Fakhoury, CEO of User Interviews, said on “Reel Talk” that it’s also helpful if a centralized team can help with insights.

 Read next: Our checklist from experts: Building a team the right way

-How centralized data will help with reach business goals
+How centralized data will help with reaching business goals

 Nonetheless, getting data in one place from the start can help your organization get valuable insights and make it easy for internal stakeholders to access and use to build better relationships with your customers.